Network Technical Specifications

 Unicast only

-Frames forwarded to LU-CIX ports shall not be addressed to a multicast or broadcast MAC destination address except as follows:
+Frames forwarded to LU-CIX ports must not be addressed to a multicast or broadcast MAC destination address except as follows:

 No link-local traffic